NTUA-Edge-Robotics/YoloAccuracy/README.md

 1. Load a raw or lossless image (e.g. PNG)
 1. Resize the image (if necessary) and keep the aspect ratio
-1. Save the image as JPEG XL (JXL) according to the quality factor and the chroma subsampling
+1. Save the image as JPEG XL (JXL) according to a quality factor
 1. Convert the JXL to a lossless format (PNG)
-1. Detect the objects in the saved JXL with YOLO
+1. Detect the objects in the saved JXL with YOLOv5
-1. Mesure the speed of the inference in seconds
-1. Get the predicted classes, the confidence (%) and the actual classes
+1. Get the inference speed, the predicted classes, the confidence (%) and the actual classes
 1. Save the results in a JSON file

 ### Notes